dylankb/trello-bone/README.md

 #### Installation

 - Clone repo
+- Navigate with your terminal to the newly cloned folder, and run the following commands:
-- Get server dependencies: From repository directory, run `npm install`
+- Get server dependencies: Run `npm install`
 - Get client dependencies: Run `bower install`
 - Compile templates: Run `handlebars views/templates/ -f public/javascripts/templatesCompiled.js`
 - Run `npm start` and go to `localhost:3000` in your browser of choice